-The dictates of reality, the wishes of the people of the region, and modern international precedent all point in the same direction: a settlement derived from the principles set out in 2015 by the "Minsk II" group, comprised of France, Germany, Russia, and Ukraine, and endorsed by the United States and the United Nations Security Council.
-This settlement must consist of full autonomy for the Donbas region under Ukrainian sovereignty, but with firm practical and international guarantees that this autonomy will be maintained.
+The dictates of reality, the wishes of the people of the region, and modern international precedent all point in the same direction: a settlement derived from the Minsk II principles set out in 2015 by France, Germany, Russia, and Ukraine, and endorsed by the United States and the United Nations Security Council.
 This solution is in line with international practice in the solution of separatist disputes, with democratic tradition, and with America's own federal example.